+In this section we evaluate the quality of our spatial reliability map estimation (Section~\ref{sec:spatial_prior}) from a visual tracking perspective.
+We compare the CSR-DCF tracker with the version of CSR-DCF that uses {\it ideal} spatial reliability map (the tracker is denoted as CSR*-DCF).
+In the VOT2016 challenge~\citep{kristan_vot2016}, the ground truth bounding boxes were automatically computed by optimizing coverage over manually segmented targets in each frame.
+The VOT2016 has recently made their per-frame segmentations freely available~\citep{vojir_segmentation}.
+We use these per-frame segmentation masks in CSR*-DCF as spatial reliability map $\mathbf{m}$.

+Results of evaluation on VOT2016~\citep{kristan_vot2016} are reported in Table~\ref{tab:segmentation-quality}.
+The performances of the CSR-DCF and CSR*-DCF are very similar.
+The trackers achieve an equal expected average overlap (EAO) and average accuracy ($A_\mathrm{av}$).
+But the CSR*-DCF has a single failure less than CSR-DCF on 60 sequences which is 0.02 on average.
+In Table~\ref{tab:segmentation-quality} the average number of failures is denoted as robustness ($R_\mathrm{av}$).
+These results show that our approach for spatial reliability estimation (Section~\ref{sec:spatial_prior}) generates near ideal maps from a tracking perspective.

+Figure~\ref{fig:segmentation-quality} qualitatively compares the spatial reliability maps to the ground-truth segmentation masks on VOT2016 \citep{kristan_vot2016}.
+Note that at pixel level, the maps are different.
+But from the perspective of tracking they are nearly equivalent since the tracking performance remains unchanged.
+For example, in the case of a basketball player, the legs are not well segmented by our approach.
+But since the legs constantly move, they are in fact non-informative for object localization from the perspective of the correlation filter template matching and do not contribute to improved tracking.

-\subsection{The OTB100 benchmark~\cite{otb_pami2015}}
+\subsection{The OTB100 benchmark~\citep{otb_pami2015}}

-The OTB100~\cite{otb_pami2015} benchmark contains results of $29$ trackers evaluated on $100$ sequences by a no-reset evaluation protocol.
+The OTB100~\citep{otb_pami2015} benchmark contains results of $29$ trackers evaluated on $100$ sequences by a no-reset evaluation protocol.
 Tracking quality is measured by precision and success plots.
-Success plot shows portion of frames with the overlap between predicted and ground truth bounding box greater than a threshold with respect to all threshold vales.
+The success plot shows the fraction of frames with the overlap between th epredicted and ground truth bounding box greater than a threshold with respect to all threshold values.
 The precision plot shows similar statistics on the center error.
 The results are summarized by areas under these plots.
-To reduce clutter in the graphs, we show here only the results for top-performing recent baselines, i.e., Struck~\cite{hare_struck}, TLD~\cite{kalal_pami}, CXT~\cite{cxt_cvpr2011}, ASLA~\cite{asla_cvpr2012}, SCM~\cite{scm_cvpr2012}, LSK~\cite{lsk_cvpr2011}, CSK~\cite{csk_henriques_eccv2012} and results for recent top-performing state-of-the-art trackers SRDCF~\cite{srdcf_iccv2015} and MUSTER~\cite{muster_cvpr2015}.
+To reduce clutter, we show here only the results for top-performing recent baselines, i.e., Struck~\citep{hare_struck}, TLD~\citep{kalal_pami}, CXT~\citep{cxt_cvpr2011}, ASLA~\citep{asla_cvpr2012}, SCM~\citep{scm_cvpr2012}, LSK~\citep{lsk_cvpr2011}, CSK~\citep{csk_henriques_eccv2012} and results for recent top-performing state-of-the-art trackers SRDCF~\citep{srdcf_iccv2015} and MUSTER~\citep{muster_cvpr2015}.